Quality Scores for Queries: Structured Data, Synthetic Queries and Augmentation Queries - SEO by the Sea ⚓ %

 These augmentation queries can be stored in an augmentation query data store.
 When a user submits a search query to a search engine, the terms of the submitted query can be evaluated and matched to terms of the stored augmentation queries to select one or more similar augmentation queries.
 The selected augmentation queries, in turn, can be used by the search engine to augment the search operation, thereby obtaining better search results.
 For example, search results obtained by a similar augmentation query can be presented to the user along with the search results obtained by the user query.

 This past March, Google was granted a patent that involves giving quality scores to queries (the quote above is from that patent).
 The patent refers to high scoring queries as augmentation queries.
 Interesting to see that searcher selection is one way that might be used to determine the quality of queries.
 So, when someone searches.
-Google may compare the SERPs they receive from the original query to augmentation query results based upon previous searches using the same query terms or synthetic queries.
+Google may compare the SERPs they receive from the original query to augmented query results based upon previous searches using the same query terms or synthetic queries.
 This evaluation against augmentation queries is based upon which search results have received more clicks in the past.
 Google may decide to add results from an augmentation query to the results for the query searched for to improve the overall search results.

 How does Google find augmentation queries?
 One place to look for those is in query logs and click logs.
 As the patent tells us: